 ARTICLE VI.
 MEETINGS OF MEMBERS

 6.01 Place of meeting.
 The Board of Directors may designate any place, within the State of Texas, as the place of meeting for any meetings, including annual or special meetings.
-The place of meeting will be determined and distributed with calendar of meetings in the membership packet each year and listed on the DIA website.
+The place of meeting will be listed on the DIA website.

 6.02 Annual Meeting.
-An annual meeting of the members of the organization shall be held during the regular January meeting each year for the purpose of electing directors and/or for the transaction of other business.
+An annual meeting of the members of the organization may be held during the regular January meeting or the annual Expo each year for the purpose of electing directors and/or for the transaction of other business.

 6.03 Special meetings.
 A special meeting may be called by a majority vote of the board of directors, or by not less than ten percent (10%) of the voting membership.
 If a special meeting is called for the purpose of any item called upon for vote of FULL members, phone voicemail, written mail or electronic mail notification will be made to all members no less than seven (7) days and no more than sixty (60) before the date of such meeting.
 The purpose of this meeting shall be stated in the notice.